ucsf-wynton/wynton-website-hpc/docs/transfers/globus.md

 ### Set up

-1. [online] Go to [Globus.org](https://www.globus.org) and log in with your UCSF MyAccess credentials.
+1. Go to [Globus.org](https://www.globus.org) and log in with your UCSF MyAccess credentials.

 2. In the "Collection" search field enter "UCSF Wynton HPC Box Connector".